bransh/Vault/README.md

 This simple PoC allows to insert DNS type A records on a Windows Domain DNS server via LDAP by means of a Domain User (without additional privileges) using Python.
 * The original idea can be read here: https://blog.netspi.com/exploiting-adidns/

+*Note: This is just a PoC, so don't use it in production systems or do it under your risk.*

 ### Basic Usage:
 **1. Adding a new DNS node (type A record)**